Death of Samia Shahid

 On 20 July 2016, Samia Shahid, a 28-year-old British Pakistani woman, was found dead in Punjab, Pakistan.
 Although involved in a dispute with her family, she had travelled to Pakistan alone as she had been told that her father was critically ill.
 Relatives claimed that she had died of natural causes, whereas her husband, Syed Mukhtar Kazim, believed that she had been murdered in a so-called "honour killing"; an autopsy and forensic examination concluded that she had been raped and strangled.

-Her former husband, Chaudhry Muhammad Shakeel, was arrested on suspicion of her murder and while in custody allegedly confessed to drugging and strangling his ex-wife.
-Samia's father was held on suspicion of being an accessory to murder, he was released on bail in December 2016 and died in January 2018.
+Her former husband, Chaudhry Muhammad Shakeel, was arrested on suspicion of her murder and, while in custody, allegedly confessed to drugging and strangling his ex-wife.
+Samia's father was held on suspicion of being an accessory to murder, released on bail in December 2016 and died in January 2018.
 As of 2020, the case against Shakeel remains untried.

 Background

 Described as "a jolly, bubbly person, (who) always had a smile on her face", Samia Shahid was from Manningham, Bradford.
 She attended Nab Wood School and went on to work in a variety of sales roles while doing make-up artistry as a hobby.

 In 2012, Samia was married to her cousin, Shakeel, in a match arranged by their parents.
 The wedding was celebrated in Pakistan, where most members of the family reside, and the wedding photographs show a beaming and apparently happy bride.
 Following the wedding, Samia returned to live in Bradford, while her husband remained in Pakistan, pending the processing of his immigration papers.
 In 2013, Samia met Syed Mukhtar Kazim and they fell in love with each other.
 In 2014, she converted from the Sunni sect to the Shia sect of Islam and obtained an ex-parte divorce from Shakeel from the Islamic Sharia Council of UK (which has no legal authority in the UK).
 Shortly afterwards, she married Kazim in Leeds and moved to Dubai with him.